soaresdude/movies-vue-flask/README.md

 ### Extras ###

-You can find the Swagger documentation for the API accessing the followeing address http://localhost:5000
+You can find the Swagger documentation for the API accessing the following address http://localhost:5000